hiking backpack

 One of the tricks we’ve picked up over the years is to look out all the gear we’re going to need, then take it down to the outdoor store, and literally stuff it into a few backpacks and try them on.

-It’s amazing what you can find out when you do that, and nobody is ever bothered, in fact, most working in these shops are keen outdoors people too, and they think it’s a great idea.
+It’s amazing what you can find out when you do that, and we find shop staff think it’s a great idea!

-How a backpack looks is a key factor for many, but I promise you, how it functions is way more important.
+How a backpack looks is a key factor for many, but how it functions is way more important.

 Top or Side Loaders